Sierra Club Foundation

 Movement Building and Advocacy

-- Community-based and online organizing
+- Community-based and online organising

 - National media and communications

-- Law program and policy advocacy
+- Law programme and policy advocacy

 - Regulatory, economic, and social pressure campaigns